Director of Alumni Careers & International Internship Program

-Marilyn Tucker was Director of the Office of Career Services at Georgetown University Law Center for many years, and then created the position and assumed the role of Director of Alumni Career Services.
+Marilyn Tucker was Director of the Office of Career Strategy at Georgetown University Law Center for many years, and then created the position and assumed the role of Director of Alumni Careers.
 In this position Marilyn counsels alumni whose experience spans the gamut -- from those who have practiced law for a year or two to those with forty or more years of experience.
 These alumni, located throughout the United States and abroad, are changing jobs, moving to different geographic regions, and generally in the midst of a career transition.

 In addition, Marilyn is Director of the Georgetown International Internship, a program which she created in 1995.
 The International Internship Program provides summer legal opportunities for Georgetown students to work in foreign law firms, corporate legal departments and NGOs located all over the world.